tadhgboyle/tab/README.md

 *High to low sort*
 - Fix everything in Issues/Bugs
-- Let them click on a users "Owing" to get a popup modal showing the calculation.
 - Add "rotation" option to user limits (along with day, week, etc)
 - Update codebase to not store periods in DB for money (store as int, and / or * by 10).
 - Let products be purchasable by a parent only.